-During the summer months, many blood centers run short all throughout the nation.
+During the summer months, many blood centers run short of blood supply throughout the nation.
 Many college students, who play a major role in blood donations, are on break and people tend to be much busier with their planned vacations and outings.
 Although summer is the optimal time to take a break, the need for blood never takes a break, especially since people are more active during the summer, when there is a greater potential for injuries that result in transfusion.

 The WeLoveU volunteers are taking the lead in achieving the 17 Sustainable Development Goals, this time in particular #3: Good Health and Well-Being.